ImageMagick/Usage-Markdown/color_mods/index.md

 The special [Alpha Composition](../compose/#compose) methods '`Overlay`' and '`Hardlight`' were actually designed with color (and pattern) tinting in mind.
 These compose methods also will replace mid-tone grays leaving black and white highlights in the image alone.

-For example here I quickly generate a colored overlay image, and compose it to tint the original image.
+For example, here I quickly generate a colored overlay image, and compose it to tint the original image.

 ~~~
 convert test.png \( +clone +matte -fill gold -colorize 100% \) \